 visiting all the falls within Gulf Hagas makes for an excellent long day hike; many waterfalls and swimming holes are seen along the way; a per-person access fee is charged as this is located on private logging roads; make sure to bring a map (maps are usually available for a few bucks where you pay the access fee); you should also consider taking a detour to also hike to Hay Brook Falls while in the area

-Katahdin Stream Falls & Katahdin 11.0 miles
+Katahdin Stream Falls & Katahdin rating 11.0 miles

 round-trip